 What fees can you expect?

-An advisor typically sees their biggest payout when a deal is closed.
+An business broker typically sees their biggest payout when a deal is closed.
 Known as a success fee, this payout is often based on the transaction’s final price.
 Success fees are typically negotiated by the advisor and the business owner when the relationship is formalized.
 These fees usually depend on the business’s final sale price.
 Fees are usually standard in the industry.
-If the contract calls for a percentage of the sale price, the advisor is motivated to maximize the transaction’s value for the business owner.
+If the contract calls for a percentage of the sale price, business brokers are motivated to maximize the transaction’s value for the business owner.
 Along with success fees, many business brokers require upfront or monthly retainer fees, which assure the seller’s commitment to the process.
 At CGK Business Sales, we do not require upfront fees or monthly retainer fees.
 We believe that your success is our success.
 We are only paid when the business sells.

 How do you choose the right partner for your business sale?

-Business owners should carefully examine a potential advisor’s competence, experience, and reputation before signing a letter of engagement.
+Business owners should carefully examine a potential business broker’s competence, experience, and reputation before signing a letter of engagement.
 Sellers should look for a positive history of past deals, advanced education and industry credentials, testimonials from past clients, and endorsements from other industry professionals.
-When advisors have worked in similar industries, they may be more acquainted with potential buyers.
+When business brokers have worked in similar industries, they may be more acquainted with potential buyers.
 At CGK Business Sales, we have done deals in nearly every industry, usually multiple times.

-What is the advisor’s role in preparing your company for sale?
+What is the business broker’s role in preparing your company for sale?

-How does your advisor bring your company to market?
+How do business brokers bring your company to market?

 During this stage, CGK Business Sales puts the company on the market and chooses a method that maximizes the seller’s chances of success.
 In many cases, this involves contacting select, potential buyers ahead of time to gauge their interest.
 We also manage the process efficiently by qualifying buyers based on seriousness, expertise, and available capital.
 Depending on the business, we may also decide to show the business to a limited number of potential buyers at one time.
 No two companies are the same, and your CGK advisor tailors their approach to your needs.